-For those students who desire to seek alternative arrangements, several announcements for studios and shared flats are posted on the notice boards around the campuses.
+For those students who desire to seek alternative accommodation, several announcements for apartments and shared flats are posted on the notice boards available at the different university campuses.

-For information on housing available for rent, please click here (content only available in Spanish).
-Please note that this is a service offered by ULL Accommodation Service to all ULL students, not only to Erasmus students.
-This service is not related to the Erasmus Office, and therefore it is not possible for us to perform any procedures concerning private housing.
+For information on houses available for rent, please click here (content only available in Spanish).
+Please note that this is a service offered by the ULL Accommodation Service to all ULL students, not exclusively for Erasmus students.
+This service is not provided by the Erasmus Office, and therefore it is not possible for us to perform any procedures concerning private housing.

 Main characteristics of ECTS

 This system ensures transparency and is designed to strengthen the ties among the various institutions and to widen the course offerings made available to students.
 Additionally, it makes it easier for institutions to recognise the learning achievements of students through the use of commonly understood measurements- credits and grades- and it also provides the means to interpret national systems of higher education.

 The ECTS system is based on three core elements:

 - Information (on study programmes and student achievement)